PeterVielehr/Personal-Page/content/home/about.md

 I am a Ph.D. candidate in sociology at Vanderbilt University.
 My research focuses on social inequality and health in intimate relationships.
 I primarily do quantitative work on social stratification, social networks, race, gender, sexuality, and the life course.
 Additionally, I have been working on participatory action research addressing racial disparities in policing.
 Outside of sociology, I have a passion for social justice, active community participation, fermentation, and local vegan foods.

 I am interested in working with community groups and scholars to use data to for social change.
-Contact me at peter.vielehr@gmail.com for more information or to collaborate on future projects.